 - Screening out or divesting from particular industries, such as in tobacco, fossil fuels, or conflict minerals, where such investments would support activities against the school’s values.

-Responsible investment benefits everyone: schools continue to make the financial returns needed to fund quality education, alumni feel good that their donations are being managed in line with their values, and students know their education has not been funded unethically.
-Given the tremendous power of money, and the fact that over $400 billion is managed by colleges and universities, responsible investment is one of the highest-impact ways schools can support society—and its relatively easy to implement.
+Responsible investment benefits everyone: schools are able to make investment returns needed to fund quality education, alumni feel good that their donations are being managed in line with their values, and students know their education has not been funded unethically.
+Most importantly, responsible investment benefits the communities, people, and environments that are negatively impacted by status quo investment decisions.